Comprehensive Review of Drainage Design Methods for Culvert, Open Channel and Storm Sewer Design

 - Environment Canada databases are available through this link: https://climatedata.ca/explore/variable/?var=idf/

 - Environment Canada stream gauging database HYDAT: https://www.canada.ca/en/environment-climate-change/services/water-overview/quantity/monitoring/survey/data-products-services/explorer.html

 - IDF Data - Environment Canada has made some changes to the IDF data.
 Here is their latest set of instructions.
-Note for everyone, that the Google App is no longer available and that the link as shown should be used to access the information. -Instructor suggests that the link be placed on the desktop to allow for easy access.
+Note for everyone that the Google App is no longer available and that the link shown should be used to access the information.
+The instructor suggests that the link be placed on the desktop to allow for easy access.

 - Stream Gauging software.
 Please test the installed software.
-When it opens do you see a map of Canada with a lot of green dots? - If yes, then you have been successful. - If no, then please open a File Explorer and go to the folder where the EC Software was installed.
-Typically this will be C:/Program Files (x86)/EC/ECDataExplorer/Support.
-In this folder will be a program from Microsoft AccessRuntime.exe.
+When it opens, do you see a map of Canada with a lot of green dots? - If yes, then you have been successful. - If no, then please open a File Explorer and go to the folder where the EC Software was installed.
+Typically, this will be C:/Program Files (x86)/EC/ECDataExplorer/Support.
+This folder will contain a program from Microsoft AccessRuntime.exe.
 Please run this to install a Microsoft Access Database viewer that is used by the Environment Canada Data Explorer.
-Then test the Data Explorer again to confirm that the map of Canada and the green dots appear.
+Then, test the Data Explorer again to confirm that the map of Canada and the green dots appear.
 The program has been successfully set up.